Al Minhad Air Base

-As of March 2024 the airbase is also host to the permanent British Support Operations facility Donnelly Lines.
+As of March 2024 the airbase is host to the permanent British Support Operations facility Donnelly Lines.

 Facilities

 The airfield resides at an elevation of 172 ft above mean sea level.
 It has one runway, 09/27 which has an asphalt surface measuring 12901 × 150 ft, and a parallel taxiway with a width of 38 m.

 British Armed Forces

-The British Armed Forces have operations at the base.
-No. 906 Expeditionary Air Wing RAF was stood up at the base on 15 January 2013.
-906 Wing was an expansion of the RAF's presence; previously, prior to Christmas 2012, No. 6 Squadron RAF had exercised their Eurofighter Typhoons from the UAE.
+In January 2013, the UK's No. 906 Expeditionary Air Wing RAF was stood up at the base.
+906 Wing was an expansion of the RAF's presence.
+Prior to Christmas 2012, No. 6 Squadron RAF had exercised their Eurofighter Typhoons from the UAE.

 The base was being used extensively by the RAF during the Operation Pitting, the UK's evacuation of Kabul in 2021, with an Airbus KC2 Voyager used for long-haul back to RAF Brize Norton and the Boeing C-17A Globemaster and Lockheed C-130J Hercules operating between Kabul and Minhad Air Base.

 In March 2024, HRH The Princess Royal opened an "expansive" new permanent facility called Donnelly Lines to support British operations in the region.
 The facility contains a headquarters and accommodation.